jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

-Let's find the preferential locations to live assuming we want to be future-proof and live at least 10m above sea level in a residential area.
+Let's find the preferential locations to live, assuming we want to be future-proof and live at least 10m above sea level in a residential area.

 * Create a new array denoting the residential areas (where `land_use_gent` is equal to 1 or 2).
 Call this `land_use_residential`, and make a quick plot.
 * Plot those locations that are 10m above sea-level.